Prague Experience logoPrague tourist information & travel guide logo

 The interior has a double-nave with six vaulted bays.
 In the middle of the Eastern wall there is a box for the Torah scrolls.

-Legend has it that the foundation stones for the Old-New Synagogue were brought by angels from the destroyed Solomon's Temple in Jerusalem, on condition that they are returned when the temple is rebuilt.
+Legend has it that the foundation stones for the Old-New Synagogue were brought by angels from the destroyed Solomon's Temple in Jerusalem, on the condition that they are returned when the temple is rebuilt.

 Another legend tells us that the body of Golem, a creature made of clay that was brought to life by the Rabbi Loew to protect the Jewish community, lies in the attic.